threefoldtecharchive/info_manual3/wiki/faq/faq_temp2.md

 </li>
 <li><a href="#faq?id=farming-rewards-and-related-notions">Farming Rewards and Related Notions</a>
 <ul>
-<li><a href="#faq?id=what-are-the-rewards-of-farming-can-i-get-more-rewards-when-my-3node-is-being-utilized">What are the rewards of farming?
-Can I get more rewards when my 3node is being utilized?</a></li>
+<li><a href="#faq?id=what-are-the-rewards-of-farmingcan-i-get-more-rewards-when-my-3node-is-being-utilized">What are the rewards of farming/Can I get more rewards when my 3node is being utilized?</a></li>
 <li><a href="#faq?id=how-can-i-know-the-potential-farming-rewards-for-grid-utilization">How can I know the potential farming rewards for Grid Utilization?</a></li>
 <li><a href="#faq?id=what-is-the-easiest-way-to-farm-threefold-tokens">What is the easiest way to farm Threefold tokens?</a></li>
 <li><a href="#faq?id=when-do-i-receive-my-rewards">When do I receive my rewards?</a></li>